aws/aws-iot-device-sdk-embedded-C/README.md

 ### 202211.00
 [API documentation of 202211.00 release](https://aws.github.io/aws-iot-device-sdk-embedded-C/202211.00/index.html)

-This release includes a [major update](https://github.com/FreeRTOS/coreMQTT/blob/v2.1.1/CHANGELOG.md#v211-november-2022) to the coreMQTT library.
-It also removes some of the tests that lived in this repositroy, in favour of using the tests that live in the individual libraries.
+This release includes an update to how the [Coverity static analysis](https://scan.coverity.com/) scans are performed.
+There is now a **tools/coverity/README.md** file in each library with instructions on how to perform a scan with 0 [MISRA coding standard](https://www.misra.org.uk) warnings or errors.

-Additionally, this release brings in an overhaul into the MISRA compliance of all the included libraries.
-Additionally information can be found in the tools/coverity/README.md file located in each library.
+Additionally, this release brings in major version upgrades to [coreMQTT](https://github.com/FreeRTOS/coreMQTT) and [coreHTTP](https://github.com/FreeRTOS/coreHTTP).
+It also brings in minor version upgrades to all other libraries.

 ### 202108.00